 A building containing five or more dwelling units on a single lot, including but not limited to apartments, cooperative apartments, and condominiums.
-Regardless of how rental units are equipped, any multifamily dwelling in which units are available for rental periods of one week or less shall be considered a hotel or motel.
+Regardless of how rental units are equipped, any multifamily dwelling in which units are available for rental periods of one week or less shall be considered a hotel, motel, or short-term rental as applicable.